9 Best Credit Counseling Services and Agencies

 Best for Specialization: DebtWave Credit Counseling

 Is it a nonprofit?
-Yes.
+Yes

 Is it BBB-accredited?
-Yes, with an A+ Rating.
+Yes, with an A+ Rating

 Reviews:

-• BBB: 4.98/5 out of 90 total reviews
+• BBB: 4.98/5

 DebtWave is a San Diego-based provider of credit counseling services.
 They state that their counselors are certified through the Center for Financial Certification, but their website does not mention NFCC or FCAA membership or accreditation.
 They are licensed to provide credit counseling services in 46 states and Washington D.C.
 They cannot serve residents of Idaho, Kansas, Maryland or New York.